soulshake/demo-cruncher/README.md

 This Terraform configuration creates an SQS queue and an IAM role with minimally scoped permissions.

-Note: the name of the Terraform workspace will be part of the queue URL, so if you want to create multiple queues, you can do so by changing the Terraform workspace.
-However, if you do that, you will need to adjust a few other manifests where the that value might be hardcoded.
+Note: the value of the `namespace` variable will be part of the queue URL, so if you want to create multiple queues, you can do so by setting the `TF_VAR_namespace` environment variable when running Terraform commands in the `queue` subdirectory.
+However, if you do that, you will need to adjust a few other manifests where that value might be hardcoded.

 Now, we need to start the `queue-watcher` controller.
 Normally, we would build+push an image with the code of that controller; but to simplify things